(FAQ updated June 2020)

 to offer Knitty patterns to my customers.
 What can I do?

 A. Please visit this page for some great information and ideas.

 A. A group of highly talented knitters, headed by our editor, Amy.
 She's been knitting since she was 6 years old.
 Thanks to the miracle of modern electronics, our contributors come from all over the world.
 Many have been designing gorgeous things for a while; some are brand-new designers.
 Knitty was established to gather their creativity and share it.

 Q. I want to design a pattern or write

-an article for Knitty.
+a tutorial for Knitty.
 May I?

 A. Knitty's submission guidelines are here.
 We'd love to see what you can do!

 Q. I have some suggestions for Knitty.